Union Complex redevelopment

 The redevelopment of the Union Complex will be carried out in stages over the coming years – helping to minimise the disruption to the community.

-From 28 April, UQU services previously located in 21C are open in new locations within the Union Complex:
+In preparation for Stage 1, from 28 April, UQU services previously located in 21C are open in new locations within the Union Complex:

 • 21A: